 The human gene for interleukin 2 (IL-2) is located on chromosome 4.
 Human IL-2 is made up of 153 amino acids in the precursor form or 133 amino acids in the mature form and it is a 15.5KDa glycoprotein.
 Due to its central role in the immune response process, IL-2 has become a very important for many therapeutic and diagnostic implications.
 There is evidence to suggest that it may also display anti-tumoral effects which can be particularly useful in cancer therapy.
 By monitoring the levels of interleukin 2 in serum this can provide a better insight into several pathological situations such as rheumatoid arthritis, transplant rejection, cancer, multiple sclerosis, type I diabetes, systemic lupus erythematosus and infectious diseases.
 However, this issue with IL-2 toxicity is still a major concern and merit investigation.
-Interleukin-2 ELISA kit is ideal for many different diagnostic applications.
+The following interleukin-2 ELISA kit is ideal for many different diagnostic applications.

 - Central role for interleukin-2 in type 1 diabetes.
 Diabetes.
 (2012) 61 (1): 14-22.
 Review.
 Hulme M.A., et al.